 O.K., so how much does a colonoscopy cost?

 Here are colonoscopy price lists for the San Francisco area.
-And here are Texas cities: colonoscopy price lists for the Houston area, the Dallas-Fort Worth area, the San Antonio area and the Austin area.
+Here are colonoscopy prices for the Dallas-Fort Worth area.

 A cautionary note: the billed price, as always in the health-care marketplace, can be a price that’s not actually real.